 - 1.01 Budget Period.
 The city will budget revenues and expenditures for all funds on a fiscal year basis which begins July 1 and ends on the following June 30. - 1.02 Budget Adoption.
-Pursuant to Article 3, Section 2 and Article 6, Sections 3 and 5 of the Scottsdale City Charter, the city manager shall submit to the council a proposed annual budget.
-The full council will solicit resident input and review the operating and capital budget recommendations from a division, program, and goals perspective.
+Pursuant to Article 3, Section 2 and Article 6, Sections 3 and 5 of the Scottsdale City Charter, the city manager shall submit to the council a proposed annual operating budget and five-year capital improvement plan.
+The full council will solicit resident input and review the operating and capital budget recommendations from a department, program, and goals perspective.
 The council shall adopt the budget for the following fiscal year at the first regular meeting in June. - 1.03 Budget Basis.
-The annual budget will be prepared on a basis consistent with Generally Accepted Accounting Principles (GAAP) whereby Governmental Funds (General Fund, Special Revenue Funds, Debt Service Funds, and Capital Project Funds) are budgeted on a modified accrual basis and Proprietary Funds (Enterprise Funds and Internal Service Funds) are budgeted on a full accrual basis except for the following: - a) Amortized lease revenues and associated interest - b) Payroll accruals and accrued compensated absences - c) Change in fair value of investments - d) Depreciation and amortization expenditures - e) Long-term revenue and expenditure activity - 1.04 Alignment with Goals and Performance Measurement.
+The annual operating budget and five-year capital improvement plan will be prepared on a basis consistent with Generally Accepted Accounting Principles (GAAP)1 whereby Governmental Funds (General Fund, Special Revenue Funds, Debt Service Funds, and Capital Project Funds) are budgeted on a modified accrual basis and Proprietary Funds (Enterprise Funds and Internal Service Funds)1 are budgeted on a full accrual basis except for the following: - a) Amortized lease revenues and associated interest - b) Payroll accruals and accrued compensated absences - c) Change in fair value of investments - d) Depreciation and amortization expenditures - e) Long-term revenue and expenditure activity - 1.04 Alignment with Goals and Performance Measurement.
 The budget will be developed in accordance with council's established goals and priorities, the needs of the community, and local, state, and federal laws.
 Performance management will be utilized to align council goals and organization strategic efforts.
-The annual budget will include department goals, objectives, and performance measures to show that intended goals and objectives are achieved in an efficient and effective manner. - 1.05 Long-Range Financial Forecasts.
-To promote long-term strategic thinking and demonstrate the city's ability to adapt to changes in the economy, operating requirements, and capital demands, the city will prepare a balanced five-year financial forecast that will incorporate both revenue and expenditure estimates and reserve requirements for the city's primary funds.
-The five-year forecast will identify revenues and expenditures that are anticipated to be sustainable over the five-year period.
-The five-year forecast will be updated annually and provided to executive leadership during the city's budget process.
+The annual budget will include department goals, objectives, and performance measures to show that intended goals and objectives are achieved in an efficient and effective manner.

-&lt;sup>1 GAAP and fund types are all defined by the Governmental Accounting Standards Board (GASB) as defined by the Statements of Governmental Accounting Standards.
+1 GAAP and fund types are all defined by the Governmental Accounting Standards Board (GASB) as defined by the Statements of Governmental Accounting Standards.